 2) Tap Select in the upper-right corner, then tap the images that you’d like to use for your PDF document.

 TIP: To select multiple photos quickly, hit the Select button and now tap and drag from one image through the range of images that you wish to select.

 4) Choose the Print option from the Share menu.

 5) You’ll be taken to the Printer Options screen with preview thumbnails.

-TIP: Does your device lack 3D Touch?
-No problem, you can simply pinch and zoom in on the preview thumbnail to turn everything into a PDF.
+6) Pinch and zoom in on the preview thumbnail to turn everything into a PDF.

 7) On the PDF preview screen, swipe the page thumbnails to check that everything looks good.
 If so, tap the Share icon and choose how you’d like to share your newly created PDF file.

 You can choose to attach the PDF to an email message, add it to the Notes app (if you use Notes as a file manager of sorts), import the document into iBooks (for those who use iBooks to import and manage their PDFs), save it in your iCloud Drive, copy the PDF to the system clipboard and more.

 Great, what next?